cooklang/cooklang-sync/client/README.md

 Q:
 - strings will be short, 80-100 symbols. what should be used as hashing function? what size of hash should be?
 I'd say square root of 10.
 You can test it!

+- empty files should be different from deleted